znjameswu/epgi/doc/suspense_waker.md

 If the future just becomes ready to produce a final value when the async batch is about to poll it, it is possible that the async batch commit the completed node ahead of the sync point rebuild begins.
 1. We need to prevent the sync point rebuild from happening.
-    1. Solution: abort the waker from the previous sync polling (now inside the sync mainline states) during async commit, and deactivate or remove the waker from accumulated waker queue in scheduler.
+    1. Solution: abort the waker from the previous sync polling (now inside the sync mainline states) during async commit.
+(And the schdeuler needs check the waker status before polling)

 ### Can we just forbid it?
 Delay the async batch until the sync batch has resolved the final value?